The Best Gifts for People Who Work from Home [UPDATED 2020 LIST]

-You can also go all-out on improving your freelancer’s work environment.
-To ensure that they’ve got WiFi connection throughout the house, you can get them a robust and reliable router.
+You can also go all out to improve your freelancer’s work environment.
+To ensure that they’ve got a Wi-Fi connection throughout the house, you can get them a robust and reliable router.

 Asus RT-AC86U Router

-Your freelancer can be working in the living room, bedroom, or even the bathroom and still get reliable WiFi connection with Asus’s RT-AC86U router.
+Your freelancer can be working in the living room, bedroom, or even bathroom and still get a reliable Wi-Fi connection with Asus’s RT-AC86U router.
 What’s great about this gadget is it offers an excellent mix of performance and value, especially with its built-in stand and security software.
-You can expect it to stand firmly on a shelf, table, or the floor.
+You can expect it to stand firmly on a shelf, table, or floor.
 What’s more, it features performance enhancements that can cover wide floor areas.

 Microsoft LifeCam HD-3000

 Are you getting frustrated with the pixelated image of your remote worker?
 Well, do them a favor and buy them an HD webcam.
-With the Microsoft’s LifeCam HD-3000, you don’t even have to burn a hole in your pocket just to get a high-quality video.
-This Skype-certified web camera only costs $40, and sometimes, it goes on sale and can cost as low as $30.
-While it may not offer business-call quality images, it can still deliver HD video for more casual settings.
+With Microsoft’s LifeCam HD-3000, you don’t have to pay an exorbitant sum just to get high-quality video.
+This Skype-certified web camera only costs $40, and sometimes, you can get it for as low as $30.
+While it may not offer business-quality video, it can still deliver HD video for more casual settings.

 Remote workers love to stay connected wherever they go.
 Unfortunately, a power outlet is not always available in most locations.
-Also, if they bring work while traveling, would a scanner be always available?
+Also, if they work while traveling, will a scanner be always available?
 So, when thinking of the best gadgets to present to a remote worker, it is important to consider functionality and portability.
-As such, we recommend that you get them a good power bank, a handy scanner, and a reliable WiFi hotspot.
+As such, we recommend that you get them a good power bank, a handy scanner, and a reliable Wi-Fi hotspot.

 Anker PowerCore 20100

-There are plenty of great power bank options in the market right now.
+There are plenty of great power bank options on the market right now.
 However, ideally, you should get one with long-lasting and high-speed-charging features.
 With the Anker PowerCore 20100, your freelancer won’t use running out of battery as an excuse for not replying to your messages.
-You can jokingly say, “I hope you’re not using the power bank I gave you as a nut cracker!”
+You can jokingly say, “I hope you’re not using the power bank I gave you as a nutcracker!”

-This lightweight power bank can charge an iPhone 8 for seven times, an iPad mini four times, and a Galaxy S8 five times.
-It features the VoltageBoost and PowerIQ technology, allowing the fastest possible charge.
+This lightweight power bank can charge an iPhone 8 seven times, an iPad mini four times, and a Galaxy S8 five times.
+It features VoltageBoost and PowerIQ technologies, allowing the fastest possible charge.
 Moreover, it comes with the famous Anker MultiProtect safety system, which ensures reliable protection against overheating.

 Brother Mobile Scanner

 Buying a scanner can be a tricky decision for most freelancers.
 Usually, they don’t need one until the day that their job requires them to use it.
-On the other hand, if your remote worker frequently submit expense reports, saves receipts, or uses contracts, then they could definitely benefit from having a portable scanner.
+On the other hand, if your remote worker frequently submits expense reports, saves receipts, or uses contracts, then they could benefit from having a portable scanner.
 Brother’s lightweight scanner can efficiently scan up to eight pages per minute!
 It is compatible with Windows, Mac, and Linux computers.
-The best part of it all is the device is small enough that your freelancer can store it in their drawer when they are not using it.
+The best part of it all is the device is small enough for your freelancer to store it in their drawer when they are not using it.

-Your freelancer understands the importance of proper WiFi connection wherever they go.
-After all, for them, no Internet would mean no work and no money.
+Your freelancer understands the importance of having a proper Wi-Fi connection wherever they go.
+After all, for them, no Internet means no work and no money.
 So, if your remote worker travels frequently, we recommend that you get them a Skyroam hotspot.
-For as little as $6 a day, they can enjoy WiFi access even in regions where there is no decent network.
+For as little as $6 a day, they can enjoy Wi-Fi access even in regions where there is no decent network.

 You can never go wrong with a gift card!
-Let’s face it.
-Some of us don’t even have the time to finish our lunch, let alone get to know our remote workers on a personal level.
+Let’s face it: some of us don’t even have the time to finish our lunch, let alone get to know our remote workers on a personal level.
 Well, the best solution for this is to get them a gift card.
-In this way, they get to buy something that they will use or love.
+In this way, they get to buy something that they will use and love.
 While you can give them a card that they can use to shop online, there are plenty of other options available.
 For instance, you can buy them coffee for a week, or if you’re feeling generous—a month!

 Starbucks gift cards are available in various denominations, including $25, $50, and $100.
 Moreover, they are redeemable at most Starbucks locations.
-You can give your gift an extra ‘wow’ factor by getting the card in a funky design.
+You can add an extra ‘wow’ factor by getting the card in a funky design.

 It’s amazing enough that an Amazon gift card is redeemable towards millions of items across the store.
-However, you can bring your present a notch higher by buying the gift card that comes nested inside a specialty box.
+However, you can take your gift up a notch by buying a gift card that comes nestled inside a specialty box.
 It looks so pretty your remote worker might cry once they see it.
 You can purchase the card in various denominations from $25 to $150.
 However, you still have the freedom to enter your preferred cash value.

-Remote workers indeed appreciate the praise and acknowledgement they get from their employers.
-However, you can best show your appreciation with a thoughtful gift.
+Remote workers indeed appreciate the praise and acknowledgment they get from their employers.
+However, a thoughtful gift is probably the best way you can show your appreciation.
 It is always pleasantly surprising to get a present that makes you feel valued and important.